sophierain/contract2game/README.md

 3. keep running 2. until any of the following stop conditions is true:
     - the only behaviour that can be applied is ignore
-    - the history contains only ignore edges, and every player has played ignore once
+    - the history ends on a sequence of only ignore edges, and every player has played ignore once in this sequence
     - a max history length has been reached

 4. find sibling nodes that have no children and identical histories (i.e. leaves), delete all but